 2 to promote the nomination of women candidates for the posts of chairmen and vice-chairmen of the Sector advisory groups, study groups and other groups.

-ANNEX 1 TO resolution 208 (Dubai, 2018)
+ANNEX 1 TO resolution 208 (REV. BUCHAREST, 2022)

 Procedure for the appointment of chairmen and vice-chairmen of the Sector advisory groups, study groups and other groups